Statistical cooperation - introduction

 Which regions/country groupings does Eurostat provide statistical cooperation to?

 Types of statistical cooperation vary according to policy frameworks, which in turn depend on the geographical region in question.
-Eurostat has a global engagement, cooperating with enlargement countries, ENP countries, African, Asian and Latin American countries.
+Eurostat has a global engagement, cooperating with Western Balkans, Moldova, Georgia Türkiye and Ukraine, ENP countries, African, Asian and Latin American countries.

-- The enlargement countries are either candidate countries (Montenegro, North Macedonia, Albania, Serbia and Turkey) or potential candidates which have the prospect of EU membership as and when they are ready (Bosnia and Herzegovina and Kosovo ).
-Official statistics play two roles in the enlargement process: they are part of the EU acquis (as screened through Chapter 18 on statistics) and they form a component of the other chapters, enabling the progress of enlargement countries towards all the accession criteria to be monitored (strategy and progress reports).
-Enlargement countries receive financial assistance through the IPA.
+- The Western Balkans, Moldova, Georgia Türkiye and Ukraine are either candidate countries (Moldova, Montenegro, North Macedonia, Albania, Serbia, Türkiye and Ukraine) or potential candidates which have the prospect of EU membership as and when they are ready (Bosnia and Herzegovina, Georgia and Kosovo).
+Official statistics play a triple role in the enlargement process: they are part of the EU acquis as screened through Chapter 18 on statistics (enlargement package); they serve other EU policy areas by providing data for monitoring changes and assessing the impact of policies chosen; and, for Western-Balkans and Türkiye, they provide statistical indicators for monitoring the implementation of the Instruments of pre-Accession (IPA) programmes.
+Western Balkans and Türkiye receive financial assistance through the IPA.

-- For both enlargement and ENP countries, practical assistance is also provided through Twinning programmes and the technical assistance and information exchange instrument (TAIEX).
+- For Western Balkans, Moldova, Georgia, Türkiye and Ukraine and ENP countries, practical assistance is also provided through Twinning programmes and the technical assistance and information exchange instrument (TAIEX).

-- Besides enlargement and ENP countries, Eurostat has developed statistical cooperation activities with other non-member countries, which are grouped together either on a geographic or income basis: African, Caribbean and Pacific (ACP) countries, Asian and Latin American countries, and higher income countries (HIC).
+- Besides Western Balkans, Moldova, Georgia Türkiye, and Ukraine and ENP countries, Eurostat has developed statistical cooperation activities with other non-member countries, which are grouped together either on a geographic or income basis: African, Caribbean and Pacific (ACP) countries, Asian and Latin American countries, and higher income countries (HIC).

-- Within Africa, the African Union Commission (AUC) works in collaboration with the United Nations Economic Commission for Africa (UNECA) and the African Development Bank (AfDB), as well as members of the African statistical system (ASS), to implement the Strategy for the Harmonisation of Statistics in Africa (SHaSA).
+- Within Africa, Eurostat supports the African Union Commission (AUC) working in collaboration with the United Nations Economic Commission for Africa (UNECA) and the African Development Bank (AfDB), to implement the Strategy for the Harmonisation of Statistics in Africa (SHaSA).
 The strategy was adopted by heads of state and government in 2010 as Africa’s first continent-wide strategy for statistics.
 Its main purpose is to enable the African statistical system to generate timely, reliable, and harmonised statistical information, covering all aspects of political, economic, social, and cultural integration for Africa.
 It aims to drive forward the continental integration agenda, a pivotal goal for African heads of state and government.
 In 2018, a revised version (SHaSA II), taking account of the African Charter on Statistics and new developments, was adopted.
 The African Charter was developed by the African statistical system and its partners and entered into force in 2014.
-Eurostat provides support within Africa in the form of training and expertise (in particular within the fields of national accounts and quality aspects), as well as a range of information technology tools and statistical capacity building tools (see above for examples).
-As of 2016, Eurostat implements the pan-African statistics programme (PAS), as part of an overall pan-African programme.
-It aims at supporting African integration by improving the availability and quality of statistical information required for informed decision-making and policy monitoring.
-To this end, the programme provides technical assistance to enhance harmonisation and coordination of statistics on the continent and to foster institutional capacity building.
-In this context it also supports the set-up of STATAFRIC, the African Union Institute for Statistics, located in Tunis.
+Eurostat provides support within Africa in the form of training and expertise (in particular within the fields of national accounts, trade statistics and quality), as well as a range of information technology tools and statistical capacity building tools (see above for examples).
+As of 2022, Eurostat manages four components of the Pan-African Statistics programme II (PAS II), as part of an overall Pan-African programme.
+The overall objective of the programme is to support African integration by improving the availability and quality of statistical information required for informed decision-making and policy monitoring.
+The programme provides technical assistance to enhance harmonisation and coordination of statistics on the continent and to foster institutional capacity building.

 - Total population, Candidate countries and potential candidates (tgs00027)